spige432/Toutouwai/new_SNP_cleaning_attempt.md

 ehom - ohom all divided by ehom proportion of heterozygotes

 "You want proportion of heterozygotes.
 E is expected under hardy weinberg, o is observed.
-You want to use oHom (the number of homozygotes) and the total number of sites to get at the proportion of total sites thar are heterozygotes."
+You want to use oHom (the number of homozygotes) and the total number of sites to get at the proportion of total sites that are heterozygotes."